 Relative to G.711 RTP headers, the utilization of G.711.0 does not create any special requirements with respect to the contents of the RTP packet header.
-The only significant difference is that the payload type (PT) RTP header field will have a value corresponding to the dynamic payload type assigned to the flow (whereas G.711 PCMU typically has a static PT = 0 and G.711 PCMA typically has a static PT = 8 [RFC3551]).
+The only significant difference is that the payload type (PT) RTP header field MUST have a value corresponding to the dynamic payload type assigned to the flow.
+This is in contrast to most current uses of G.711 which typically use the static payload assignment of PT = 0 (PCMU) or PT = 8 (PCMA) [RFC3551] even though the negotiation and use of dynamic payload types is allowed for G.711.
+With the exception of rare PT exhaustion cases, the existing G.711 PT values of 0 and 8 MUST NOT be used for G.711.0 (helping to avoid possible payload confusion with G.711 payloads).

 Voice Activity Detection (VAD) SHOULD NOT be used when G.711.0 is negotiated because G.711.0 obtains high compression during "VAD silence intervals" and one of the advantages of G.711.0 over G.711 with VAD is the lack of any VAD-inducing artifacts in the received signal.
-However, if VAD is employed, the Marker bit (M) MUST be set in the first packet of a talkspurt (the first packet after a silence period in which packets have not been transmitted contiguously as per rules specified in [RFC3550] for G.711 payloads).
+However, if VAD is employed, the Marker bit (M) MUST be set in the first packet of a talkspurt (the first packet after a silence period in which packets have not been transmitted contiguously as per rules specified in [RFC3551] for G.711 payloads).
 This definition, being consistent with the G.711 RTP VAD use, further allows lossless transcoding between G.711 RTP packets and G.711.0 RTP packets as described in Section 3.1.